usnistgov/pyPRISM/docs/install/usage.rst

 This should spawn a jupyter notebook tab in your web browser of choice.
 If the tab doesn't spawn, check the terminal for a link that can be copied and pasted.
-See :ref:`tutorial` for more information.
+See :ref:`tutorial` for more information on the tutorial.